nicofrm/groceryStore_API/readme.md

   - in API we can work with query parameters (which are case-sensitive) in order to have returned a list of specific products
     ![image](https://github.com/user-attachments/assets/610087f5-031a-46e4-bdd4-5c399d76e52e)
   - based on Note 2, if we create a parameter "name" and make a request we can notice that there are no changes in the response since "name" is not an accepted parameter.
-  - further we will test the respone from API using query parameter "result".
+  - further we will test the respone from API using query parameter "results".
 According to API documentation "results" is an integer and must be a number between 1 and 20.
 By default, only 20 products will be displayed.
     Case1:

     ![image](https://github.com/user-attachments/assets/58b3a2ef-ba91-4c22-9a9b-fe694cc61fdd)

     Case2:
     ![image](https://github.com/user-attachments/assets/a495e4aa-6808-41e3-a28a-58a990290898)

     Case3:
     ![image](https://github.com/user-attachments/assets/0b3aed32-5711-4705-a6ea-73d548f0f151)

     Case4:
     ![image](https://github.com/user-attachments/assets/24254653-263f-4314-9464-dbdac1ca37d5)

     Case5:
     ![image](https://github.com/user-attachments/assets/c50a53b0-c249-4706-825e-6738cd9e3375)

     Based on the above cases tested, we have identified a few possible bugs which would require immediate reporting to development team.